 Student Art Exhibition

-On June 13, 2023, the DDSB held its second annual Student Art Gallery - a district-wide art collection housed in the Education Centre, displaying artworks created and curated by students with staff support.
-Stay tuned for your opportunity to submit in 2024.
+On May 30, 2024 the DDSB will hold its third annual Student Art Gallery - a district-wide art collection housed in the Education Centre, displaying artworks created and curated by students with staff support.

 The Opportunity

-The theme of the 2023 gallery is Cultivating a Connected Community.
+The theme of the 2024 Gallery is My Journey, My Joy, My Genius.
 Students in Grades 7 - 12 are encouraged to use their creativity to showcase their own unique perspectives about connection and community.

 Timelines